 2000 Wide AM Penny Value

-The 2000 Wide AM penny occupies a paradoxical position within the Lincoln Memorial series—it is simultaneously one of modern numismatics’ most accessible rarities and one of its most challenging identification puzzles.
-This variety emerged when proof coin dies were mistakenly used for business strikes, creating the distinctive letter spacing.
+The 2000 Wide AM penny is one of modern numismatics’ most accessible rarities — and one of its most demanding identification puzzles at the same time.
+This variety emerged when proof coin dies were mistakenly used for regular business-strike production, creating a distinct letter spacing in the word “AMERICA” on the reverse.

 2000 Wide AM Penny (RD) Price/Grade Chart